Hamstring Tendinopathy – A Breakdown of Causes, Treatment & Prevention

 Importance of Hamstring Muscles

-These muscles help moving the leg connecting the hips and thighs with the knee.
-This essential group of muscles contribute to motor functions, without them we wouldn’t be able to walk.
+These muscles help to move the leg connecting the hips and thighs with the knee.
+This essential group of muscles contributes to motor functions, without them we wouldn’t be able to walk.

 - Poor stretching exercises